santoshkumarmeher/Python_Projects/README.md

 # Python_Projects
-Here is some mini project using python ( All prject are completely working)
+Here is some mini project using python ( All project are completely working)